palantirnet/butler/README.md

 *  `gulp test`

     This is the testing task it will run linters as their own tasks.
-To learn more about configuring and customizing the linters for Butler check the [LINTERS.md](/docs/LINTERS.md).
+To learn more about configuring and customizing the linters for Butler check the [linters documentation](/docs/LINTERS.md).

 ## Making Changes to Butler
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.
-If you would like to add additional functionality please do so to the butler package and create a PR.

-If you are adding additional functionality you will have to also update the `npm-shrinkwrap.json` by running `update <package_name>`.
-You _must_ specify the exact package that needs to be updated and then re-run `npm shrinkwrap --dev` to update the `npm-shrinkwrap.json`.

-_To check which files have become outdated run `npm outdated`_

-For more information on contributing to this project check the [CONTRIBUTING.md](/docs/CONTRIBUTING.md).
+For more information on contributing to this project check the [contributing documentation](/docs/CONTRIBUTING.md).

 ## Troubleshooting
-For now, if you have comments/questions/concerns about working with this please talk to Lauren.
+For immediate concerns, if you have comments/questions/concerns about working with this please talk to Lauren.

+To file bug or feature requests, please use the GitHub issue queue for this repository.
+You can see more about our Issue Guidelines in the [contributing documentation](/docs/CONTRIBUTING.md).